ruma/ruma/README.md

 ## Status

-As of 2021-08-17, we support the entirety of the latest released versions of the various Matrix APIs.
-Various popular MSCs are also implemented, gated behind the `unstable-pre-spec` Cargo feature.
+As of 2021-02-10, we support all events and REST endpoints the latest released versions of the various Matrix APIs.
+Various changes from the unstable version of the specifications and some MSCs are also implemented, gated behind the `unstable-pre-spec` Cargo feature.

 ## Contributing